LarissaAuberger/automation-and-more/low-code-business-orchestration/README.md

 9. Close the preview browser.
 You're all done previewing the high-risk path.

-## Publish your orchestration as an automation service
+## Optional: Publish your orchestration as an automation service
 If you want your orchestration to be discovered and reused by other applications and automations, publish your orchestration as an automation service:

 1. Click **Launch** <img src="images/launchicon.png" width="30px"/>.